 - BC Centre for Disease Control: COVID-19 self-assessment for testing

 The province of B.C. is taking steps to contain the spread of COVID-19.
 There are many programs in place to support British Columbians through these unprecedented times.
 For information from the B.C.
 Government on essential services, news and updates, education, child care, business, travel, housing and monthly bills, reduced services and more, visit B.C.
 Government: B.C.’s response to COVID-19.

 B.C.
 Government, BC’s Restart Plan

 The province of B.C. has formed a plan with steps we can all take together to protect each other and ensure that as a province we can bounce back from COVID-19 stronger than before.
 For information from the B.C.
 Government on the plan, see BC's Restart Plan.

-The Provincial Health Officer, Dr. Bonnie Henry and the Minister of Health, Adrian Dix provide daily briefings on the province’s response to COVID-19.
-Watch daily on your preferred news channel or on the Province of B.C.’s Facebook or YouTube channel, or visit the B.C.
+The Provincial Health Officer, Dr. Bonnie Henry and the Minister of Health, Adrian Dix provide weekly briefings on the province’s response to COVID-19.
+Watch on your preferred news channel or on the Province of B.C.’s Facebook or YouTube channel, or visit the B.C.
 Gov News room updates.